Why is this important?

 Share through social media and ask people to put other small egg producers on it.
 We grew it from 8 to over 30 but it could be pies, onions you name it.

-Buy some blackboards with your IE group name on and give to your lovely local traders to write up what they’ve got on offer that week.
+Buy some blackboards with your Incredible Edible group name on and give to your lovely local traders to write up what they’ve got on offer that week.
 Blackboards are the propaganda gardens of the market stalls and small high street.
+And promote your local producers and market – shout it from the roof tops.
+Go over to our Communicating online section (sign in required) to find out more hints and tips on social media.

 If you’ve got a group member with design skills, produce a simple route map for your community or veg tourists that links all your edible spaces and takes people past local cafes, shops and markets.